r1q/minimail/README.md

 * Live HTML preview while writing or pasting the email content
 * HTML email preview before sending
 * Send test email before sending to the list
-* Auto-CSS inlining for greated email client support
+* Auto-CSS inlining for greated email client support (keeping responsive layout and media queries)
-* Auto-minifying of HTML email to prevent cut message (gmail impose a length limit to emails)
+* Auto-minifying of HTML email to prevent a truncated message (Gmail imposes a length limit to emails)
-* Auto-generation of text email from the HTML (keeping the links and heading hierarchies)
+* Auto-generation of text email from the HTML (keeping the links target and heading hierarchies)
 * Auto-generation/inclusion of an unsubscribe link for each email sent

 ## No-features:

 > Things Minimail will not provide for now

 * Drag and drop HTML email builder (you’ll need to write or copy/paste your HTML email)